get-alex/alex/readme.md

   2:70  warning  `he` may be insensitive, use `they`, `it` instead
 ```

-See `mdast --help` for more information.
+See `alex --help` for more information.

 ## Programmatic